careyjames/dns-scout/README.md

 ### Installation Guide for DNS Scout
 Clone the Repository:
 If you have Git installed, run:  ```git clone https://github.com/careyjames/dns-scout.git```
+If you don't have Git, simply download the repository as a zip file and extract it in the home folder.

 Prerequisites:
 Python: Python 3.x
 Python Libraries: colorama : Required for color-coded console output.